torqueaj/AI/temp.md

 5. Repeat until the final goal is achieved.
     - Continue solving subgoals until the ultimate goal is reached.

-### Advantages
+**Advantages**:
-- Structured approach to problem-solving.
+- Provides a structured approach to problem-solving, aiding in complex tasks.
-- Goal decomposition and subgoal identification.
+- Emphasizes goal decomposition and subgoal identification, making problem-solving more manageable.

-### Disadvantages
+**Disadvantages**:
-- May not be suitable for all types of problems.
+- May not be suitable for all types of problems, particularly those without clear hierarchical subgoals.
-- Complexity in defining subgoals in complex tasks.
+- Complexity may increase when defining subgoals in complex tasks.

-### Common Problem Domains
+**Common Problem Domains**:
-- Cognitive psychology for modeling human problem-solving processes, expert systems for knowledge representation.
+- Means and Ends Analysis is often used in cognitive psychology to model human problem-solving processes and in expert systems for knowledge representation.